Snowdon UK Trek 2018

 Want to experience Snowdon’s breath-taking, rugged scenery?
 By taking on Wales’ highest mountain, you could help us provide care for people living with a terminal illness and their families.

 If you take on our nine-mile Snowdon trek, you’ll navigate up a winding route to the summit.
 Be prepared for a steady climb on a mixture of rough and well-kept pathways.

-Our trail follows the long winding Llanberis route to the summit at 1,085m (3,560ft) where you will be able to admire the breath-taking views of the Snowdonia National Park at your feet with Anglesey and the Irish Sea in the distance.
+At 1,085m (3,560ft), you’ll be able to admire the breath-taking views of the Snowdonia National Park at your feet with Anglesey and the Irish Sea in the distance.

 Why trek for Marie Curie?

 By taking on this challenge for Marie Curie you’ll help us care for more people living with a terminal illness.
 When you join us you’ll get:

 - training hints and tips to get you ready for the big challenge

 - loads of fundraising ideas in your welcome pack

 - a brightly coloured Marie Curie trekking T-shirt